Page last updated 9th April 2015

 ‘By the people of Stroud and for the people of Stroud’

+We are part of Transition Stroud, who are about building and strengthening community and seeking to a move us to a more locally-based low carbon lifestyle.
 We are after videos that have been made by local people or made in or about the Five Valleys.
 Whether it is skateboarding, music, a local event or an idea we would love to hear from you – see a short film about Stroud Community TV here and see our ‘Get Involved’ page.

 Stroud Community TV is a place to promote the diversity of Stroud; to support our local economy; to raise awareness and help inspire us to take actions that secure a sustainable and resilient future for our community; to create a space for voices who are less often heard, and to encourage and develop media skills and creative talent in Stroud.